burkfers/qmk_userspace_features/maccel/readme.md

 ## Configuration

 This accel curve works in opposite direction from what you may be used to from other acceleration tools, due to technical limitations in QMK.
-It scales pointer sensitivity upwards rather than downwards, which means you will have to lower your device DPI setting from what you'd normally do.
+It scales pointer sensitivity upwards rather than downwards, which means you will either have to lower your device DPI setting from what you'd normally do, or lower your mouse-speed in OS's settings, or both.

 Several characteristics of the acceleration curve can be tweaked by adding relevant defines to `config.h`:
 ```c